stormfors-webmaster/HVNT/README.md

 #### Business Plan Wrappers

-These wrappers will be toggled with `display: none` when monthly/yearly buttons are clicked.
+Elements with the following ID's will be toggled with `display: none` when monthly/yearly buttons are clicked.

 - `monthly-price`
 - `yearly-price`

 #### Business Plan Text Elements

-These elements display the price from the CMS.
+Elements with the following ID's will display the price from the CMS.

 - `monthly-price-original`
 - `yearly-price-original`